Skip to main content

 • you are very ill and your life is at risk

-• you are under 18 and your doctors believe the support you're receiving at home is not enough to help you recover
+• you are under 18 and your doctors believe the eating disorder is too severe to be managed by the support you're receiving at home

 • your doctors are worried that you might harm yourself, or are at risk of suicide

-Your doctors will keep a careful eye on your weight and health if you are in hospital.
+Your doctors will monitor your weight and health if you are in hospital.
 They will help you to reach a healthy weight over time and either start or continue therapy.

 You should be able to return home when they are happy with your weight and physical and mental health.